sh224wg/L2/README.md

  The module sohuld be able to scrape a URL and extract HTML elements, including p, h, li, ul, img, links, spans, tables, and metadata.

 ## Code example
+In the example.js file an example of how the webscraper can be used can be found.
+It contains code that allows the user to interact with the scraper, enter a URL and have the content or data entered into a JSON file.

 ```javascript
     // Import webscraper
     import WebScraper from 'webscraper'